Dakuider/Eallfedem/NPCs/MariusThrane.md

 ### Appearance

 Male human in his fourties.
-Navy blue overcoat worn over (faded) white dress shirt and pants.
+Studded leather duster bearing the insignia of the League of Sheriffs over a white(ish) dress shirt and brown trousers.
 His medium length grey hair is pulled back in a ponytail.

 ### Occupation / Daily Life?